Danack/FunctionTypes/6_generics.md

 We could/should cache the values so that each generic template is only called once max for each combination of template parameter/

-Step 4) Do the work to make the following compile
+3. Do the work to make the following compile

 ```
 <?php